Michael-Williams49/latex-report-template/README.md

     \documentclass[swift]{report}
     ```

+4. Use the 'zh-cn' option to include support for Chinese language in your document.
+You can also use it in combination with the 'swift' option:

+    ```latex
+    \documentclass[zh-cn]{report}
+    ```

-4. Write your report content in sections, subsections, and so on as you normally would.
+5. Write your report content in sections, subsections, and so on as you normally would.

-5. To compile your LaTeX document using the `report` class, it is recommended to use XeLaTeX.
+6. To compile your LaTeX document using the `report` class, it is recommended to use XeLaTeX.

     ```shell
     xelatex <your-report>.tex